cmavian/VEME-metagenomics-2024/README.md

 ### 1. Connecting to the server to run the analysis:

 Using Windows, Putty,  connect to Host: bagre.minas.fiocruz.br and set Port to 22.

-You will be asked for the username, which is "veme" .
-When connected, type in the terminal "ssh veme@10.31.25.231"
+You will be asked for the username, which is "veme".

+When connected, type in the terminal "ssh veme@10.31.25.231" .
 Password: J@k_bio24

 ### 2. Setting up our folder for the analysis: